Early Years Free Entitlement

 WHEN DOES THE FUNDING START?

 The government set the timetable for when children are able to claim their funding.
-Children are eligible for EYFE from the first term after the date they turn 3-years-old, to the last term before they attend school
+Children are eligible for EYFE from the first term after their birthday, to the last term before they attend school

 1 April and 31 August